How To Do A Cylinder Balance Test (1989-1997 1.6L Toyota Corolla)

 Doing a manual cylinder balance test will 'nail down' the misfiring cylinder (also known as a 'dead' cylinder) that's causing your 1.6L Toyota Corolla (1.6L Geo Prizm) to idle rough.

 Why perform a manual cylinder balance test?
-The short answer is to save time, frustation and money in trying to find and solve the exact cause of your Corolla's (Prizm's) engine rough idle or engine miss.
+The short answer is to save time, frustration and money in trying to find and solve the exact cause of your Corolla's (Prizm's) engine rough idle or engine miss.
 This applies particularly to the non-OBD II Corollas that don't have misfire diagnostics.
 Even if your Toyota is OBD II equipped, there are times the PCM can't or doesn't pinpoint the misfiring cylinder.

 This is when a manual cylinder balance test saves the day and gets you closer to solving the misfire problem.

-You can find this tutorial in Spanish here: Cómo Hacer Una Prueba Balance De Cilindros (1.6L Toyota Corolla) (at: autotecnico-online.com).
+In Spanish You can find this tutorial in Spanish here: Cómo Hacer Una Prueba Balance De Cilindros (1.6L Toyota Corolla) (at: autotecnico-online.com).

 Cylinder Balance Test